 |Public Cloud||Private Cloud|

-|Cloud Computing infrastructure shared to public by service provider over the internet.
-It supports multiple customers i.e, enterprises.||Cloud Computing infrastructure shared to private organisation by service provider over the internet.
+|Cloud Computing infrastructure is shared with the public by service providers over the internet.
+It supports multiple customers i.e, enterprises.||Cloud Computing infrastructure is shared with private organizations by service providers over the internet.
 It supports one enterprise.|

-|Multi-Tenancy i.e, Data of many enterprise are stored in shared environment but are isolated.
-Data is shared as per rule, permission and security.||Single Tenancy i.e, Data of single enterprise is stored.|
+|Multi-Tenancy i.e, Data of many enterprises are stored in a shared environment but are isolated.
+Data is shared as per rule, permission, and security.||Single Tenancy i.e, Data of a single enterprise is stored.|

-|Cloud service provider provides all the possible services and hardware as the user-base is world.
-Different people and organization may need different services and hardware.
-Services provided must be versatile. ||Specific hardware and hardware as per need of enterprise are available in private cloud.|
+|Cloud service provider provides all the possible services and hardware as the user-base is the world.
+Different people and organizations may need different services and hardware.
+Services provided must be versatile. ||Specific services and hardware as per the need of the enterprise are available in a private cloud.|

-|It is hosted at Service Provider site.||It is hosted at Service Provider site or enterprise.|
+|It is hosted at the Service Provider site.||It is hosted at the Service Provider site or enterprise.|

 |It is connected to the public internet.||It only supports connectivity over the private network.|

 |Scalability is very high, and reliability is moderate. ||Scalability is limited, and reliability is very high.|

-|Cloud service provider manages cloud and customers use them.||Managed and used by single enterprise.|
+|Cloud service provider manages the cloud and customers use them.||Managed and used by a single enterprise.|

-|It is cheaper than private cloud.||It is costlier than public cloud. |
+|It is cheaper than the private cloud.||It is costlier than the public cloud. |

-|Security matters and dependent on service provider.||It gives high class of security.|
+|Security matters and dependent on the service provider.||It gives a high class of security.|

 |Performance is low to medium.||Performance is high.|